 - Either UMS or take both forms to the Computing Services Service Desk on the second floor of the Austin Building.

-Where the UCS cannot provide an application or software, we have also found www.pugh.co.uk to be an excellent alternative.
+Where the UIS cannot provide an application or software, we have also found www.pugh.co.uk to be an excellent alternative.

 Protecting Your Data